homecourse

 // context/constants.js

-export const INITIALIZE_STORE = "INITIALIZE_STORE";
+export const INITIALIZE_STORE = 'INITIALIZE_STORE';

-export const UPDATE_FEATURE_ACTIVATION = "UPDATE_FEATURE_ACTIVATION";
+export const UPDATE_FEATURE_ACTIVATION = 'UPDATE_FEATURE_ACTIVATION';

 Next.js app in production